 A separate maintenance decree has the same legal force as a divorce decree.
 It can permanently decide the division of marital property and determine a spouse’s legal rights and obligations for years to come.

-An experienced Las Vegas divorce lawyer can help you protect your rights.
+An experienced Las Vegas divorce attorney can help you protect your rights.
 Your lawyer can also help you determine whether a legal separation is your best option.

 Considering a legal separation in Las Vegas?
 Call us for help…